informatics-lab/machine-learning-traffic-cams/README.md

 # Scraping Images from traffic cam URL to do ML.

-A [Node.js](https://nodejs.org/en/) [script](https://github.com/met-office-lab/machine-learning-traffic-cams/blob/master/src/index.js) to scrape traffic cam images from [Exelis’ Helios Weather Platform](https://helios.earth/explore/login)'s open data API and stream it on an [AWS S3](https://aws.amazon.com/fr/documentation/s3/) bucket.
+__A [Node.js](https://nodejs.org/en/) _[script](https://github.com/met-office-lab/machine-learning-traffic-cams/blob/master/src/index.js)_ to scrape traffic cam images from [Exelis’ Helios Weather Platform](https://helios.earth/explore/login)'s open data API and stream it on an [AWS S3](https://aws.amazon.com/fr/documentation/s3/) bucket.__

-Weather forecast are linked to each images using [datapoint-js](https://github.com/jacobtomlinson/datapoint-js) and pipe to a [DynamoDB](https://aws.amazon.com/fr/documentation/dynamodb/) table.
+__Weather forecast are linked to each image using [datapoint-js](https://github.com/jacobtomlinson/datapoint-js) and pipe to a [DynamoDB](https://aws.amazon.com/fr/documentation/dynamodb/) table.__

-To process the images and to do some machine learning, I use [TensorFlow](https://www.tensorflow.org/versions/r0.10/get_started/os_setup.html) and the [jupyter notebook](http://jupyter.org/).
+__To process the images and to do some machine learning, I use [TensorFlow](https://www.tensorflow.org/versions/r0.10/get_started/os_setup.html) and the [jupyter notebook](http://jupyter.org/).
 Have a look at the [CADL](https://github.com/pkmital/CADL) project!
-I found it very helpful to begin with ML in python.
+I found it very helpful to begin with ML in python.__

 # Keys

-__Disclaimer: Note that environmental variables need to be set up:__
+__Disclaimer: Note that the following environmental variables need to be set up:__

 [AWS API key](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/get-aws-keys.html)